gerdemb/SQLiteChangesetSync/README.md

 ![Screenshot](screenshot.png "Screenshot")

 A demo iOS app `SQLiteChangesetSyncDemo` is included in the package.
 To enable CloudKit support, edit the `CloudKitConfig` settings in `SQLiteChangesetSyncDemoApp.swift`.
 The app UI is basic, so please watch the app log to see the results of each operation.
+Setting the environment variable `SQL_TRACE` will log all executed SQL statements.
 There are two identical targets in the project `SQLiteChangesetSyncDemoApp` and `SQLiteChangesetSyncDemoAppCopy`.
 It is possible to run each target on a separate simulator and experiment with syncing data between the two instances.

 The demo depends on the [GRDB](https://github.com/groue/GRDB.swift) and [GRDBQuery](https://github.com/groue/GRDBQuery) packages.